monitoringartist/dockbix-xxl/README.md

 docker-compose up -d
 ```

-### Zabbix database as Docker container
+### Dockbix/Zabbix database as a Docker container
-To be able to connect to database we would need one to be running first.
+To be able to connect to the database we would need one to be running first.
 The easiest way to do that is to use another docker image.
 For this purpose you
-can use [zabbix/zabbix-db-mariadb](https://registry.hub.docker.com/u/monitoringartist/zabbix-db-mariadb) image as database.
+can use [monitoringartist/zabbix-db-mariadb](https://registry.hub.docker.com/u/monitoringartist/zabbix-db-mariadb) image as database.

 For more information about monitoringartist/zabbix-db-mariadb see
 [README of zabbix-db-mariadb](https://github.com/monitoringartist/dockbix-xxl/tree/master/Dockerfile/zabbix-db-mariadb).